 Warning: Using SSO to create users can lead to some unexpected behavior when paired with other methods.
 Users cannot be updated using this method, ONLY CREATED.
 If you use AutoCSV this method is not allowed.
 If you're not managing the UIDs properly you can end up with quite a few duplicated users.

 - SAML SSO: You'll need an identity provider (IdP) that works with the SAML protocol

 - Create users from external authorization - enabled: An Implementation Consultant or Bridge Support Agent must enable this setting for you in order to create users from SAML SSO

 - Reach out to your CSM regarding Just In Time (JIT) provisioning

-- Modify the attributes in the SAML assertion to include first_name, last_name, full_name, and email (Name ID already included)
+- Modify the attributes in the SAML assertion to include first_name, last_name, full_name, job title, department and email (Name ID already included)